-\begin{proof} Let $g$ be the pullback of an isomorphism $f \colon \mathcal P_{\fin,1}(H) \to \mathcal P_{\fin,1}(K)$.
+\begin{proof} Let $g$ be the pullback of the isomorphism $f$.
 By Proposition \ref{prop:fix-ord} and the bijectivity of $g$ (Corollary \ref{cor:iso-induces-a-bijection}), $H$ is torsion if and only if $K$ is.
 On the other hand, any cancellative torsion monoid is a group.
 Therefore, $H$ and $K$ are both torsion groups, and it follows from Proposition~\ref{pro-main} that $g(xy) = g(x)g(y)$ for all $x, y \in H$.
-That is, $g$ is in fact an isomorphism from $H$ to $K$. \end{proof}
+That is, $g$ is an isomorphism from $H$ to $K$. \end{proof}

 The following corollary is now an obvious consequence of Theorem~\ref{thm:BG-for-torsion-groups}.